 Kids (and kids at heart) will love the hands-on exhibits throughout the museum that allow you to get up close and personal with history.

-Some of the noteworthy items on exhibit at the Aviation Cadet Museum include historical planes, a fighter bomber used in the Vietnam War, and a T-29 training plane.
+Some noteworthy items on exhibit at the Aviation Cadet Museum include historical planes, a fighter bomber used in the Vietnam War, and a T-29 training plane.

 This museum is a great attraction for lovers of aviation, history, and flight.